Supporting Achievement Nurturing Development

 The Trust was formed in June 2019 to enable and develop partnerships working across a group of academies.
 The Milestone School and Paternoster School are the first two new academies in the Trust, with plans for others to convert within the next few months.

-The Trust Board are delighted that Battledown School in Cheltenham are joining SAND AT as an academy from April 1st 2020.
+The Trust Board are delighted that Battledown Centre in Cheltenham has joined SAND AT as an academy from April 1st 2020.
 We have a long history of collegiate working with Battledown and welcome them into the SAND AT family of schools.

 As a partnership we will achieve more together and therefore:

 - Improve outcomes, opportunities and life chances for children and young people